serjdrn/next-intl-analyzer/README.md

 - 🔍 **Find unused translations**: Identify translation keys that are declared but never used in your code
 - ⚠️ **Find undeclared translations**: Detect translation keys that are used in code but not declared in translation files
+- 🔤 **Detect hardcoded strings**: Find user-facing text that should be translated
 - 📊 **Comprehensive reporting**: Get detailed reports with file locations and line numbers
 - 🚀 **Fast analysis**: Efficient scanning of your entire project
 - 🎯 **Next.js optimized**: Specifically designed for Next.js projects using next-intl